JetBrains/skiko/README.md

 * Set JAVA_HOME to location of JDK, at least version 11
 * `cd skiko && ./gradlew publishToMavenLocal` will build the artefact and publish it to local Maven repo

+To build with debug symbols and debug Skia build use `-Pskiko.debug=true` Gradle argument.

 #### Working with Skia or Skija sources

 Gradle build downloads the necessary version of Skia & Skija by default.